Msferreira1998/Msferreira1998/README.md

 # My Experiencies 🤓

-	-I've never had an official job and I'm looking for an opportunity to improve myself.
+	-I've already worked as a freelancer on dashboard projects -I currently do not have an official job and I'm looking for an opportunity to improve myself.

 # What can I do? 🔨